alexwestphal/alexwestphal.github.io/_posts/2014-09-04-scala-show-typeclass.md

 ## Better Syntax

 Having to call `Show[A].show(a)` is still a bit clunky, what if we could reduce it to `a.show`?
-We can this by defining a ShowOps trait with appropriate implicit conversions:
+We can do this by defining a ShowOps trait with appropriate implicit conversions:

 {% highlight scala %}
 trait ShowOps[A] {